amymanning1/my-coe-332-hws/homework07/README.md

 - `kubectl get services`
 - `kubectl get deployments`
 - `kubectl get pods`
-4. Type `kubectl get services` and copy the IP address associated with `amym-test-redis-pvc.yml`
+4. Type `kubectl get services` and copy the IP address associated with `amym-test-flask-service.yml`
 5. To exec into a shell means to start a shell session inside a container.
 For this software we will exec into the py-debug (assuming user already has this pod)
 - type `kubectl get pods` and copy the name of the py-debug pod
 - to exec into the shell, type: `kubectl exec -it <py-debug-name from get pods> -- /bin/bash`
 6. Once you are exec'd into the shell, you can do`<some curl command>` (examples in next section) This is where the user accesses the data
 7. To exit the exec type exit.
 ## Example Queries and Outputs
-* `curl <redis service IP>:5000/data` returns the entire data set (hundreds of dictionaries like this one)
+* `curl <flask service IP>:5000/data` returns the entire data set (hundreds of dictionaries like this one)
 	- **Example Output**: ` {
     "2-Cycle MPG": "31.49453",
     "4 or Fewer Gears": "0.637",